WESTCHESTER SPRING PLATFORM TENNIS LEAGUE - WOMEN RULES

 3. Each team shall furnish six different players filling the three matches.
 A player may play in only one scheduled WSPTL match in any given week.
 If a club has multiple teams and a match is rescheduled, a player may only play for one of their club’s teams for that scheduled match, regardless of when individual division match is actually played.
 No player may play for more than one of their club’s division teams per scheduled match.

 4a.
-Regular players must be registered with the league before playing a match.
 Club members and municipal team players will abide by the eligibility rules of their specific site (i.e. memberships, residency requirements, and town permits, etc.).
 Most municipal facilities have residency requirements and those rules must be followed.
 A guest of a club member may not play as a guest for a team.
 Team captains are responsible for player eligibility.
 A player may only play for one club during the season.

 5. Rosters will be open for players to be added.
-This a new league and we want to encourage growth so new players/members may be added throughout the season.
+This a growing league and we want to encourage growth so new players/members may be added throughout the season.

 6. The score must be submitted to the WSPTL website by end of the next day.

 7. The host team must provide new Masters, Viking, Wilson platform tennis balls, as well as practice balls and drinking water for each court during the match.
-Beer and snacks are also appreciated.
+Beverages and snacks are also appreciated.

 8. Teams will field their strongest line up in order of ability or previous APTA play during the season.
 No stacking.
 A player may play two line positions up or down in the line up from where she last played (includes make-up matches), and a pair of players may only move up or down one spot from where they last played (no matter how many weeks have passed since their last pairing), keeping in mind that the strongest players should not be playing lower positions to stack the line up.
 Captains must ensure that matches are played “best against best.”
 All players must be in good standing with their club/facility.